felipedeazevedo/graphlql-shopping-api/README.md

 # graphlql-shopping-api

-This porject was developed during a GraphQL/ Spring Boot course.
+This project was developed during a GraphQL/ Spring Boot course.